vgnshiyer/vgnshiyer.github.io/public/blogs/using_loggers/02-20-24_loggers.md

 The Encoder class will be used to encode certain types of objects.
 This is useful to ensure that the output JSON only consists of ascii characters.

-Now you can do this at the beginnging of every module.
+Now you can do this at the beginning of every module.

 ```
 logger = logging.getLogger(__name__)